 No secrets here.
-This guide will truly show you how to write and submit your own patent application with the USPTO to attain that all-important Patent Pending status everyone is so familiar with.
+This guide will truly show you how to write a patent application and submit it to the USPTO to attain that all-important Patent Pending status everyone is so familiar with.

 At Bold Patents, we take pride in educating our community of innovators, engineers, scientists, and entrepreneurs.
 We fully understand that innovation occurs at every level of sophistication, industry, and financial position.
 No way will we allow only the wealthy or privileged have the information necessary to protect and leverage their inventions under the law.